viti95/FastDoom/README.txt

    card is used, and can cause sound issues.
 This is due to port 0x80 being also used for DMA transfers.

- PCM Music format
+ PCM music format
  ----------------

- PCM Music format is unsigned 8-bit PCM, and supports 11025, 22050 or 44100 Hz frequencies.
+ PCM music format is unsigned 8-bit PCM, and supports 11025, 22050 or 44100 Hz frequencies.

  Use SOX to convert files to RAW format, for example: